 A Housing Finance Examiner Commission will indicate whether an examiner is qualified to lead the examination of a major risk area at Fannie Mae, Freddie Mac, and the Federal Home Loan Banks.
 The program combines coursework, on-the-job training, and testing to ensure an examiner has the skills and technical knowledge necessary to evaluate the condition and practices of the entities that FHFA supervises.

-To date, more than 18 of FHFA's safety and soundness examiners have been awarded the distinction of Certified Housing Finance Examiner in recognition of their accomplishments.
+To date, more than 50 of FHFA's safety and soundness examiners have been awarded the distinction of Certified Housing Finance Examiner in recognition of their accomplishments since the program started in 2013.